ctyfang/ctyfang.github.io/_news/announcement_1.md

 related_posts: false
 ---

 I moved to San Francisco to join Waabi and work on autonomous trucking!
+I'll be staying in the beautiful North Beach area if anyone would like to connect.